CompBioMathHr/MODEST/README.md

 MODEST.cpp calls logistic.py to make a logistic fit of the data.

-handlemore.py is python script that combines more motif searches into one tsv table.
+handlemore.py is python script that combines more motif searches into one tsv table that consists of hits found in all searches.